Kilometre zero: Greece

-In ancient Greece, distances were measured from the altar of twelve gods, in the ancient agora of Athens.
+In Ancient Greece, distances were measured from the Altar of the Twelve Gods in the ancient agora of Athens.
 So, that altar can be considered the first kilometre zero in human history.

-Nowadays, the kilometre zero for Greek highways is in Syntagma Square, the major square of Athens.
+Nowadays, the kilometre zero for Greek highways is the National Observatory of Athens.

 Guatemala

-The kilometre zero is located at National Palace (Guatemala) in Guatemala City.
+The kilometre zero is located at the National Palace in Guatemala City.
 The National Palace is also the residence for the Guatemalan president.

 Hong Kong

 Traditionally, milestones for Castle Peak Road, Tai Po Road and Clear Water Bay Road, the first three highways extending from the city centre in Kowloon to the rural areas, were all measured from the Star Ferry pier at Tsim Sha Tsui.
 There are still milestones preserved today but there is no Milestone 0.

-However, modern highways no longer use this system.
-Each trunk route has its own km 0 at one end.
+However, modern highways in Hong Kong no longer use this system.
+Each trunk route has its own Km.
+0 at one end.

 Hungary

-The Zero Kilometre Stone in Budapest is marked by a monument, forming the number "zero".
+The Zero Kilometre Stone in Budapest, the capital of Hungary, is marked by a monument, forming the number "zero".
 The starting point was initially reckoned from the threshold of the Buda Royal Palace, but it was taken down to the Széchenyi Chain Bridge when it was built in 1849.

-The city of Kecskemét also has a zero kilometre stone, on Kossuth Square.
+The city of Kecskemét also has a zero kilometre stone on Kossuth Square.

 India

 In India, the Zero Mile Stone is a monument in the city of Nagpur, Maharashtra.
-The Zero Mile Stone was erected by the British Raj, and consists of four horses and a pillar made of sandstone.
-There is no verifiable evidence that it is a monument locating the geographical centre of colonial India in the city of Nagpur, or that the Zero Mile Stone was erected by the British to use this point to measure all the distances.
-Incidentally, the city of Nagpur lies geographically center to all the four major metros of India, viz.
-Chennai, Mumbai, Kolkata and New Delhi.
+The Zero Mile Stone was erected by the British Raj after the Great Trigonometric Survey in 1907, and consists of four horses and a pillar made of sandstone.
+There is no verifiable evidence that it is a monument locating the geographical center of colonial India in the city of Nagpur, or that the Zero Mile Stone was erected by the British to use this point to measure all the distances.
+Incidentally, the city of Nagpur lies geographically central to all the nine major metros of India, viz.
+Ahmedabad, Bangalore, Chennai, Hyderabad, Kochi, Mumbai, Kolkata, New Delhi and Pune.